Voltstro/VoltProjects/src/VoltProjects.Client/README.md

 ### Prerequisites

 ```
-NodeJs 18
+NodeJs 22
-Yarn
+Corepack
 ```

 ### Building

-1. Install packages using `yarn`
+1. Install packages using `pnpm install`
-2. Build using `yarn run build`
+2. Build using `pnpm run build`
    - Files will be outputted to `../VoltProjects.Server/wwwroot`.

 ### Development

 We recommend using VSCode when working on this project.
 There is a provided configuration for VSCode which sets up ESLint to automatically lint files as you save.

-For dev builds that include source maps, use `yarn run build:dev`.
+For dev builds that include source maps, use `pnpm run build:dev`.